ElweThor/pyndent/docs/meta-syntax.md

  **-o --outfile**: asks Pyndent to write the output to a \<filename\>**.py** instead of \<stdout\>. \<filename\> is optional: if not given, the meta-source one is used

 `pyndent -o source.py meta.pyn`
-> will read meta.pyn and write source.py file, instead of just output the processed results to \<stdout\>
+&emsp; will read meta.pyn and write source.py file, instead of just output the processed results to \<stdout\>
 `pyndent meta.pyn -o source.py`
-> the same, with more "natural" syntax: input first, then output file as last
+&emsp; the same, with more "natural" syntax: input first, then output file as last
 `pyndent -o meta.pyn`
-> will read meta.pyn and write meta.py file: \<metasource\> filename is taken from meta.pyn input
+&emsp; will read meta.pyn and write meta.py file: \<metasource\> filename is taken from meta.pyn input
 `pyndent meta.pyn -o`
-> the same, even if _less intuitive_ but it works too
+&emsp; the same, even if _less intuitive_ but it works too

  **-e --execute**: tells Pyndent to launch Python, passing it the processed Python code (from file or \<stdout\>) to process, if the pre-processing ended correctly (RC = 0).
 By default, the code is written to \<stdout\>, so it's then read from \<stdin\> by Python (unless `-o` or `-x` are used)